-ACTIONS IMPLEMENTATION TIMELINE ACTION 4.1.1 Conduct an assessment of appropriate locations and factors for prezoning for infill with consideration of proximity to growth areas, public services and amenities including greenspace, transit options, form and character requirements, frontage, topographic factors, and capacity of infrastructure services.
-Short term (underway) ACTION 4.1.2 Complete community engagement on the infill strategy, to understand key community concerns and opportunities.
+Actions Implementation Timeline Action 4.1.1 Conduct an assessment of appropriate locations and factors for prezoning for infill with consideration of proximity to growth areas, amenities, transit options, form and character requirements, frontage, and capacity of infrastructure services.
+Short term Action 4.1.2 Complete community engagement on the infill strategy, to understand key community concerns and opportunities.
 This engagement can also be an opportunity to promote the City's existing infill policies.
-Short term ACTION 4.1.3 Create an infill strategy that identifies appropriate forms for infill, locations, servicing considerations, parking considerations, and implementation actions.
-Short term (underway)
+Short term Action 4.1.3 Create an infill strategy that identifies appropriate forms for infill, locations, servicing considerations, parking considerations, and implementation actions.
+Short term Action 4.1.4 Short term

-ACTIONS IMPLEMENTATION TIMELINE ACTION 4.1.4 Update the Zoning Bylaw to reflect allowed density and dwelling types.
-Short term (underway) ACTION 4.1.5 As part of implementing the infill strategy, prepare design guidelines (including preapproved designs), a development guide for owner- developers, and communications materials to increase awareness of infill options.
-Short to medium term ACTION 4.1.6 Monitor uptake of infill options, as a form of attainable housing, including collecting feedback from owner-developers and development companies, and make adjustments to the program as needed.
-Ongoing (every 2 to 3 years)
+Actions Implementation Timeline Update the Zoning Bylaw to reflect allowed density and dwelling types.
+Action 4.1.5 Short to medium As part of implementing the infill strategy, prepare design guidelines (including preapproved designs), a development guide for owner-developers, and communications materials to increase awareness of infill options. term Action 4.1.6 Ongoing (every 2 Monitor uptake of infill options, as a form of attainable housing, including collecting feedback from owner-developers and development companies, and make adjustments to the program as needed. to 3 years)